General feature format: GFF Versions

 GFF2/GTF had a number of deficiencies, notably that it can only represent two-level feature hierarchies and thus cannot handle the three-level hierarchy of gene → transcript → exon.
 GFF3 addresses this and other deficiencies.
 For example, it supports arbitrarily many hierarchical levels, and gives specific meanings to certain tags in the attributes field.

 The GTF is identical to GFF, version 2.

 GFF general structure

 All GFF formats (GFF2, GFF3 and GTF) are tab delimited with 9 fields per line.
 They all share the same structure for the first 7 fields, while differing in the content and format of the ninth field.
 Some field names have been changed in GFF3 to avoid confusion.
 For example, the "seqid" field was formerly referred to as "sequence", which may be confused with a nucleotide or amino acid chain.
 The general structure is as follows:

 The 8th field: phase of CDS features

-Simply put, CDS means "CoDing Sequence".
+Simply put, CDS means "Coding DNA Sequence".
 The exact meaning of the term is defined by Sequence Ontology (SO).
 According to the GFF3 specification: